vfarcic/devops24/manuscript/05-chart-museum.md

 ![Figure 5-1: ChartMuseum's welcome screen](images/ch05/chartmuseum-ui.png)

-As you can see, there's not much of the UI to look at.
+As you can see, there's not much of the UI to look.
 We are supposed to interact with ChartMuseum through its API.
 If we need to visualize our Charts, we'll need to look for a different solution.

 Let's see the index.